 Reasons to invest

-At September 30, 2020, we carried a total debt balance (including accrued interest) of €5,483.0 million, of which €1,393.1 million principal amount is related to the € and USD-denominated Senior Secured Fixed Rate Notes due March 2028 and €3,067.9 million principal amount is owed under our 2020 Amended Senior Credit Facility with maturities ranging from April 2028 through April 2029.
-Our total debt balance at September 30, 2020 also included a principal amount of €340.3 million related to our vendor financing program as further detailed below.
+At December 31, 2022, we carried a total debt balance (including accrued interest) of €6,654.9 million, of which €1,473.7 million principal amount is related to the € and USD-denominated Senior Secured Fixed Rate Notes due March 2028 and €3,252.8 million principal amount is owed under our 2020 Amended Senior Credit Facility with maturities ranging from April 2028 through April 2029.
+Our total debt balance at December 31, 2022 also included a principal amount of €345.9 million related to our vendor financing program as further detailed below.
 The remainder primarily represents lease obligations associated with (i) the June 1, 2022 sale of our mobile tower business to DigitalBridge resulting into a 15-year MLA as further detailed above under Financial highlights, (ii) the long-term emphyotic lease with Fluvius for the use of its HFC network covering approximately one-third of Flanders prior to the anticipated closing of the NetCo transaction which we expect by summer this year and (iii) other leases.
 Finally, our total debt balance at December 31, 2022 also included outstanding liabilities of €399.7 million concerning the mobile spectrum licenses following last year's multiband spectrum auction as we have opted for annual deferred payments over the lifetime of each license as opposed to advance payments.